 Tyler Rollins Fine Art is pleased to present Portals, a solo exhibition by Tracey Moffatt, taking place from November 7 through February 1, 2020.
 The exhibition marks the international debut of a new body of work, her first since her widely acclaimed solo presentation for the Australian Pavilion in the 2017 Venice Biennale.
 Portals comprises a series of six photographic diptychs, each telling a “short story” imbued with mystery and nostalgia, and featuring the artist herself in various guises.
 The images were shot in remote, unidentified locations using low lighting and a low shutter speed, and were then subtly manipulated to achieve ghost-like effects.
 The result is a series of powerful images that embody an eerie dream world, filled with wonder and foreboding.
-The public is cordially invited to join the artist for the opening reception of Portals on Thursday, November 7, from 6:00 to 8:00 pm.